-October 17, 2022: I can now supply slightly modified commercially built radio interface cables.
+October 16, 2023: I can now supply slightly modified commercially built radio interface cables.
 The schematics below include the part numbers for the cables you’ll need for each radio.
 You can order them on the CTR2-Mini order form or the CTR2-Micro order form.

-The Mini+ has a built-in radio I/O circuit.
+The Mini+ and Micro have built-in radio I/O circuits.
 If you only need to control one radio you can use this circuit and eliminate the external Radio I/O module that was required for the original Mini completely.
-The internal radio I/O circuit in the Mini+ is wired to its CAT Out and PTT/K Out jacks.
+The internal radio I/O circuit in the Mini+ and Micro is wired to its CAT Out and PTT/K Out jacks.
 These are the same as the C and K jacks on the external Radio I/O module.
 The Mini+ also has an RJ45 Radio I/O that works just like the Mini’s RJ45 jack.
 To use the RJ45 jack remove all the jumpers from the internal radio I/O’s dual-row 8-pin header and connect one or more external Radio I/O modules to the Mini+ through a manual RJ45 switch.
 The Micro has the option of ordering an externally exposed 8-position DIP switch that makes it easy to change the protocol configuration to match the radio you are connected to.

 The original Mini requires an external Radio I/O module that converts the Mini’s CAT signals to match the radio’s CAT polarity.
 It connects to the Mini or Mini+ via a CAT 5 cable.
 This allows you to use a manual RJ45 switch to select from several radios.
 Each radio requires a Radio I/O module that is configured for that radio’s CAT signal polarity.